Hanyman8/OctoPrint-OAuth2/README.md

 plugin obtaining access token.

 Resource servers use different keywords for username (e.g. name, username, user_id, login).
-For plugin you need to specify that with `username_key`
+For plugin you need to specify that with `username_key`.
+After that you need to specify `access_token_query_key`.
+That settings option is because some resource server needs query parameter "access_token" and some only "token".

 ```yaml
 oauth2: